Before you apply – Residential tenancy

 - Excessive rent increases

-What’s pets and renting?For example, you are a landlord, your tenant has given you notice that they want a pet and you don’t agree
+What’s pets and renting?For example, you are a rental provider (landlord), and your renter (tenant) has given you notice that they want a pet and you don’t agree.

-If the tenant doesn’t leave, then the landlord can ask us for a possession order.
-If the tenant doesn’t leave by the date in the order, they can apply for a warrant of possession so the police can evict the tenant.
+If the renter doesn’t leave by the date in the order, the rental provider can apply for a warrant of possession.

 What we can't help with

-- Disputes between neighbours, between co-tenants or between landlords – get advice from Dispute Settlement Centre of Victoria
+- Issues between neighbours, between co-renters (tenants in the same rental property) or between rental providers (landlords) – get advice from Dispute Settlement Centre of Victoria

-- Bond refunds where there is no dispute – go to Residential Tenancies Bond Authority (RTBA)
+- Bond refunds where there is no issue – go to Residential Tenancies Bond Authority (RTBA)

 - Family Violence or Personal Safety Intervention Orders – contact Victoria Police or your local Magistrates Court